 - Post Traumatic Stress Disorder (PTSD)

 You may have heard the term “pain and suffering” as related to personal injury lawsuits.
-This is certainly a very real component of damages that everyone who is hurt should be asking for, but it won’t be offered up, especially if representing yourself.
-Insurance companies, lawyers, juries and judges will consider the fact that accident victims endure a certain amount of pain, suffering, and mental anguish.
+Pain and suffering, or mental anguish, is a component of damages allowed under Illinois law.
+Compensation for pain and suffering won’t initially be offered in any meaningful way by an insurance adjuster, especially if representing yourself.
+Lawyers, juries and judges should consider the fact that accident victims endure a certain amount of pain, suffering, and mental anguish.
 For this reason, injury victims seek – and are often awarded- compensation beyond the cost of medical bills.

-There is no formula for calculating the emotional component, or the hassle, of enduring a painful physical injury which was someone else’s fault.
+There is no formula for calculating the emotional trauma or the hassle of enduring a painful physical injury which was someone else’s fault.
 The total circumstances surrounding the injury will be generally taken into account.
 A good personal injury lawyer will understand how to present a strong case based on everything that the victim had to go through.

 Similar to pain and suffering, in Illinois a jury can also be asked to consider “loss of a normal life”.
-In other words, if someone normally would go swimming every day and could no longer do so for a time period after the accident, this disruption to everyday life needs to be considered too.
+In other words, if someone normally would go swimming every day and could no longer do so for a time period after the accident, this disruption to everyday life needs to be considered too as an element of damages.

-What if I am having anxiety or nightmares after an accident, but was not otherwise injured?
+What if I am only having anxiety or nightmares after an accident?

 Most of the time, pain and suffering piggybacks onto a physical injury.
 For example, if you were in an accident and both of your legs were shattered, pain and suffering from having both of your legs shattered is assumed.
 Everyone can imagine how painful it is to have shattered bones, even without having experienced it.
 Then there is having to take time from your day to seek medical care.
 If someone needed surgery, there is fear and anxiety surrounding that.
 Then there is recovery time.
 In other words, most everyone can agree that someone with shattered bones should be well compensated for their hassles, stress, anxiety, pain, etc. But an award for “pain and suffering” after an accident, with little to no physical injury, is going to be much harder to claim.